 To better understand standardized instruments used during the identification process, we should examine the psychometrics behind any instrument selected.
 Each instrument has psychometric properties such as reliability and validity.
-Published instruments have technical manuals with directions for administration and appropriate uses.
-The manual also includes information about the reliability, validity, standard errors of measurement, and norming samples.
-For more information and reviews of published instruments, you may wish to consult Mental Measurements Yearbook and Test Reviews (http://buros.org).
-In this module, we are focusing on the most essential properties to consider in making any decisions about the instruments that you will use.
-If using rating scales or other protocols for which the psychometric data are not available, the data must be collected locally to defend the use of the instrument.
+Published instruments have technical manuals with directions for administration and appropriate use.
+The manual also includes information about reliability, validity, standard errors of measurement, and norming samples.
+For more information and reviews of published instruments, you may wish to consult the Mental Measurements Yearbook and Test Reviews available from the Buros Center for Testing.
+In this video, we'll focus on the essential properties of standardized instruments.

-Testing and Measurements Concepts
+Testing and Measurements Properties